ADETOLAR01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that creates a file named exactly
+script that lists all the files